yuliana81santi/Portfolio/README.md

 - Navigation links - It is located in the right top corner of the web pages to help users to navigate around my web pages.
 - Footer - It is located at the bottom of each page in the center.

+**contact.html**
+- form with send button - It allows users to provide their names and email address and send messages to contact me.
+No further action is taken when "send" button is clicked due to the limitation of this project.